TillF/SDI-logger/README.md

 ### SDI-12 (multiple SDI-12 devices supported)

+ For devices returning long data strings, please note [this advice](#SDI12_length).

  SDI-device ->  Arduino-Uno-pin (Pro Micro)

  GND -> GND

- +Vbat -> 5 V (if the external device needs more than 5 V, connect it to external battery instead of the Arduino-pin)
+ +Vbat -> 5 V (if the external device needs more than 5 V or exceeds the current that can be provided by the Arduino, connect it to external battery instead of the Arduino-pin)

  SDI-12 Data -> pin D7 (8)